Skip to main content

 Including Generated Code into Libraries

 The Codegen CLI is a great tool for library developers.
-It can be used to peek at the generated code to see which interfaces you need to implement.
-Or you can generate the code if you want to ship it in your library.
+It can be used to take a sneak-peek at the generated code to see which interfaces you need to implement.

 • No need to rely on the app to run Codegen for you, the generated code is always there.

-• The implementation files are always consistent with the generated interfaces.
+• The implementation files are always consistent with the generated interfaces (this makes your library code more resilient against API changes in codegen).

 • No need to include two sets of files to support both architectures on Android.
 You can only keep the New Architecture one, and it is guaranteed to be backwards compatible.